 Scrum Master responsibilities and services to Product Owner

-He/She helps product owner to manage product backlog effectively and devises the techniques to do the same.
+He/She helps the product owner to manage product backlog effectively and devises the techniques to do the same.

 Ensures that product owner understands how to manage product backlog and maximize the value.